SIMR-seminars/SIMR-seminars.github.io/_posts/2021-12-7-SIMR-Seminars.md

 For more information about the scope and format of SIMR Seminars, including how to participate, click [About](https://simr-seminars.github.io/about/).

-*The schedule was last updated on September 28, 2022.*
+*The schedule was last updated on October 28, 2022.*